A View from the Prudence Island Lighthouse

 We snuck inside the state's oldest lighthouse and we couldn't believe the view.

 When Joe Bains was a boy, he got his thrills from flicking on two switches in his uncle’s hotel: One for the light, and one for the fog.
 Bains grew up on Prudence Island, a place that’s home to fewer than 100 year-round residents.
 During the 1950s, Bains’s uncle was a lamplighter for the Prudence Island Lighthouse, the oldest in the state.
 He lit it with electricity and sounded the now-defunct foghorn from his hotel about 300 feet away.
 But before the electricity — which went live during the deadly 1938 hurricane — it was lit with kerosene and, before that, whale oil.
 Despite its rich island history, the lighthouse, built in 1823, was originally located in Newport.
-It was deemed superfluous and, in 1851, was moved to the island’s west side.
+It was deemed superfluous and, in 1851, was moved to the island’s east side.
 “Like a lot of things that come to Prudence Island, it wasn’t new when it got here,” Bains, a historian and part-time island resident, jokes.
 Now automated, the lighthouse no longer needs a keeper; it’s maintained by the nonprofit Prudence Conservancy.
 But the white granite structure still guides mariners through fair weather and poor, announcing its starboard presence in flashes of green.